 The city of Portsmouth served as a main starting point for the D-Day landings on 6 June 1944.
 Furthermore, Southwick House located just north of Portsmouth was where Dwight D. Eisenhower, the Supreme Allied Commander during WWII, had his headquarters.

-The museum tells the story of the build-up to the invasion, the actual landings on 6th June 1944, and the subsequent liberation of Europe.
+The museum tells the story of the build-up to the invasion, the actual landings on 6th June 1944, and the subsequent liberation of Europe, and it’s the only museum dedicated solely to the D-Day events in 1944.

 There are rare artifacts and personal accounts from those who were involved in the operation.
 You can also find tanks, jeeps and machine guns that would have all played their role in the invasion